 When a customer contacts your business, generally because there is a problem, no matter who picks up the call, a quick look at the CRM will identify the full history of that customer so any issue can be dealt with efficiently hopefully leaving the customer happy with the outcome.
 An unhappy customer wants to have a quick resolution to their problem, no automated “press 1 for…2 for…Sorry but…etc.”, just someone to talk to.

-So the choice of CRM depends upon how your business operates so if there isn’t a package out there that solves this, then it is often better to have your own, bespoke database.
-The difference in investment is that the packages are a continuous monthly fee whereas a bespoke solution is yours and over time may be a better investment.
+So the choice of CRM depends upon how your business operates so if there isn’t a package out there that solves this, then it is often better to have your own, customised database.
+The difference in investment is that the packages are proprietary and the monthly cost can increase dramatically depending on what extra features you require whereas a customised solution is yours to own and over time will be a better investment.

-I am working with Business Equip who have developed a bespoke CRM solution so go here and try out the Demo.
+I am working with Business Equip who have developed a customised CRM solution which you can view here.